Global Languages and Cultural Studies

 Requirements

-- A major in Spanish is available through the Language and Culture track.
+The Department of Global Languages and Cultural Studies offers a major in Spanish.
 Minors are available in French and Spanish for students interested in developing their language proficiency while studying the cultures associated with these languages.
-For these majors and minors students take courses primarily in the target language on campus and at study abroad sites.
+For these major and minors students take courses primarily in the target language on campus and at study abroad sites.
+One interdisciplinary minor is housed in the Global Languages and Cultural Studies Department: Latin American/Latinx Studies.
+The faculty work closely with affiliate departments to meet the curricular needs of individual students.
+Students should consult with appropriate faculty for advising.

 Majors and minors within the GLCS Department are encouraged and up to 8 credits may be applied to a major and a minor; however, the language for each program must be different.